Esri/hub-ready-apps/README.md

 > 'That which is measured, improves' - [Thomas S Monson](https://english.stackexchange.com/questions/14952/that-which-is-measured-improves)

-A Hub Ready App should provide the option to measure usage and efficacy for organization in order to measure their impact and improve content usability.
-By logging information on visits, usage, performance, errors and the successful completion of pre-defined user workflows the organization managers can report on usage and continually improve the app configuration to meet user needs.
+A Hub Ready App should provide the option for an organization to measure its own usage and efficacy to help judge impact and improve content usability.
+By logging information on visits, usage, performance, errors and the successful completion of pre-defined user workflows organization managers can report on usage and continually improve the app configuration to meet user needs.

 In the future, ArcGIS Hub will include libraries for integrating app telemetry with the Hub for comparison of app engagement with real-world engagement and outcomes.